 - Allergic reactions can happen with this drug.
 Some allergic reactions may happen some time after this drug has been given.
-Call your doctor right away if you have any signs that are not normal after getting this drug.
+Call the doctor right away if your child has any signs that are not normal after getting this drug.

 - This drug may affect certain glucose tests.
 False results of glucose tests may lead to not treating low blood sugar or to the use of more insulin.
 This may lead to long-lasting or life-threatening effects.